overturetool/vdm2c/c/vdmclib/src/main/README.txt

 	make

 The main.c file is empty, it must be populated as required.
 It is only provided to aid the initial compilation process.
+PLEASE NOTE:  each time the VDM project is generated, this directory is completely erased.
+Please consider carrying out development on the main.c file elsewhere and linking to it from this directory.